 - Requests from the user to the DMF daemon.
-These are presented as an aggregate across the DMF server, and on a per-filesystem basis, using the label of Filesystems. - Requests from the DMF daemon to the subordinate daemons managing the secondary storage, the caches, the VGs, and the MSPs.
-Technically, caches are a variant of MSP despite their different purpose, hence the description Non-Cache MSP in the DMF Manager screens.
+These are presented as an aggregate across the DMF server, and on a per-filesystem basis, using the label of Filesystem. - Requests from the DMF daemon to the subordinate daemons that manage the secondary storage (a back-end request).

-Sometimes, there is a 1:1 correspondence between a daemon request and a back-end request by cache, VG, or MSP (such as when a file is being recalled from secondary storage back to the primary filesystem), but this is frequently not the case.
+Sometimes, there is a 1:1 correspondence between a daemon request and a back-end request (such as when a file is being recalled from secondary storage back to the primary filesystem), but this is frequently not the case.
 For example, migrating a newly created file to secondary storage will result in one back-end request per copy, but deleting a migrated file results in a single daemon request but no back-end request at that time.
 Volume merges may cause a lot of activity within a VG but none at the daemon level.

 In the Summary reports, the different types of requests are not distinguished from each other.
-However, if you zoom in (via one of the subfolders, such as DCM Requests), the resulting report shows the broad categories as well as by filesystem or by secondary storage group, as appropriate.
+However, if you zoom in (via one of the subfolders, such as DCM MSP), the resulting report shows the broad categories as well as by filesystem or by secondary storage group, as appropriate.